Chapter 15 - Prelude to the Last Dance?

 A Dark Shadow

 I had mentioned that since the beginning of the year I had been feeling more depressed.
 The Wellbutrin certainly helped, but something else began to happen.
-I started to feel unwell physically.
-All my checkup numbers had been good in the latter part of 2018, but what gave me my first clue that something was up was my blood pressure elevated.
+I started to feel unwell... physically.
+All my checkup numbers had been good in the latter part of 2018, but what gave me my first clue that something was up was when my blood pressure elevated.

 A month out I got a call early one morning from my doctor.
 She was NOW very concerned about the creatinine levels.
 She ordered an ultra sound to check my bladder and kidneys.
 They found that my bladder was extended to a dangerous level.
 What they surmised was that my prostate was closing off the urine flow and it was backing up into my kidneys.
 A very dangerous situation.

 I waddled out to the parking lot with the catheter bag extending off my leg.
 This was all new to me, but nothing like what was coming.
-That includes attaching a night bag like my mother had done all those years.
+That included attaching a night bag like my mother had done all those years.
 I fully appreciated what a hassle it was.
 As a result of all this we canceled the Polarity Management shoot with Beena Sharma.
 I had no idea how long I was going to be out of action.

 Before the TURP procedure we had to check out my bladder first.
 I had what is called a “pressure” test.
 This was as close to torture as I had ever come.
 Without going into all the gory details, I had sensors and wires shoved up everywhere and then they gave me liquid to fill up the bladder.
 I thought I was going to explode.
 The good news however, was my bladder was okay.
 No permanent damage had been done.